samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab4_Deploying_To_Cloud/readme.md

-# Deploy an AI Model to a cloud endpoint using Azure AI
+# Lab4.
+Deploy an AI Model to a cloud endpoint using Azure AI

+## Introduction

 > [!NOTE]
 >This is a **20-minute** exercise, you will successfully fine-tune the Phi-3 model using Azure Machine Learning Code First Approach.
 Please note that the fine-tuning process can take a considerable amount of time.